 Your options after a Board Interview – Whatever the outcome

 It starts with asking for feedback.
-It can be uncomfortable for those who were involved in the interview and selection process to give feedback.
-So, permit them to do so and encourage them to be honest.
-This way, you can learn from your mistakes and avoid them in the future.
-You can also identify what you did right and what skill and experience appealed to them.
+Ensure to approach this conversation carefully, as some of those involved in the interview and selection process may feel uncomfortable giving feedback.
+Acknowledge that they may feel awkward, and put them at ease by encouraging them to be honest.
+Honest feedback is the only way you can learn from your mistakes and avoid them in the future.
+You can also identify what you did right and what skills and experiences appealed to them.
 You can build on this when applying for future board positions.
-You should also use the feedback to reflect on whether this was the right board role for you.

 If you were successful, should you accept the board seat?

-If you are offered the seat, take the time to conduct further research on the organization, plus past and present board members, before giving your response.
+- To mitigate risk, conduct further research on the organization, including past and present board members.
 This is even more important if this is your first board seat.
-The board experience and reputation built during your first board role will impact future board opportunities.
+The experience and reputation built during your first board role will impact future board and even executive opportunities.

-• If you haven’t done so already, reviewing the financials and discussing them with the organization’s auditors, CEO, and accountants is recommended.
+- If you haven’t done so already, reviewing the financials and discussing them with the organization’s auditors, CEO, and accountants is recommended.
 I also recommend that you get access to and read the board minutes to consider current and past issues.

-• Then, speak with relevant stakeholders to address any concerns you may have.
+- Then, speak with relevant stakeholders to address any concerns you may have.
 Additionally, it is often beneficial to talk with key executives to understand their relationship with the board.

-• Finally and most importantly, you should spend some one-on-one time with the Board Chair.
+- Finally and most importantly, you should spend some one-on-one time with the Board Chair.
 During this conversation, evaluate their capability to lead the board.

-• If you have made it this far, it is time to look at the fine print.
+- If you have made it this far, it is time to look at the fine print.
 Be sure to familiarize yourself with the terms and conditions of your role on this board.
 This includes time commitments (formal and informal) and additional responsibilities such as fundraising.
 Remuneration should be negotiated after an offer has been made.

 Take advantage of the outcome in any way possible.